nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

 (For all use cases below, the **System** is `Le Tracker` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Navigate to a lecture context**

+**MSS**

+1. User requests to navigate to a specific lecture belonging to a specific module.
+2. Le Tracker navigates to the specified lecture and displays a confirmation message.

+   Use case ends.

+**Extensions**

+- 1a.
+The user does not enter sufficient details for the lecture.

+  - 1a1.
+Le Tracker shows an error message.

+    Use case ends.

+- 1b.
+The specified lecture or module does not exist.

+  - 1b1.
+Le Tracker shows an error message.

+    Use case ends.

 **Use case: List modules**